tox2805/typerace/README.txt

-Hi this is my type racer program in python
+Hi this is my type racer program in python!